Virginia officials defend response to snowy gridlock on I-95

 Lanes in both directions eventually became blocked across an approximately 40-mile stretch of I-95 north of Richmond.
 As hours passed and night fell, motorists posted messages on social media about running out of fuel, food and water.

-Truck driver Emily Slaughter said she was driving from New Jersey to Georgia to deliver vegetables for FedEx and became stranded for five hours on the southbound side of I-95.
+Prime Inc. truck driver Emily Slaughter said she was driving from New Jersey to Georgia to deliver vegetables to a FedEx facility and became stranded for five hours on the southbound side of I-95.
 She said everything on the road was fine until she hit Virginia.

 “All of a sudden you could no longer see lines.
 It got a little scary there,” she said.